-- Unconscious processing - Difficult to notice consciously what is being done in the brain "unconsciously". - Ebbinghaus illusion - When you pick up one of the circles, is the distance bet. the two fingers different bet. the circles? - Your mind is easily tricked but your fingers in action are not tricked. - What-pathway and how-pathway in the vision system of the brain - A brain damage in the visual cortex makes "conscious" experiences of seeing impossible. - But blind individuals can behave properly according to the visual characteristics of nearby objects!
+- Unconscious processing - Difficulty to notice consciously what is being done in the brain "unconsciously". - Ebbinghaus illusion - Your mind is easily tricked but your fingers in action are not be tricked. - When you pick up one of the circles, is the distance bet. the two fingers different from each other? - What-pathway and how-pathway in the vision system of the brain - A brain damage in the visual cortex makes "conscious" experiences of seeing impossible. - But blind individuals can behave properly according to the visual characteristics of nearby objects!